-segmentdf Data frame.
-Output of getadjustedsegments Chromosome Vector.
-Specifies the chromosome(s) Position Numeric vector.
-Specifies the base position(s) of interest Frequency Numeric vector.
-Optional.
-Used (in conjuction with cellularity) to calculate mutant copies.
-Enter a percentage. cellularity Numeric.
+Segmentdf Data frame.
+Output of getadjustedsegments

+Vector.
+Specifies the chromosome(s)

+Position Numeric vector.
+Specifies the base position(s) of interest cellularity Numeric.
 Only required when calculating mutant copies.
 Use same number as used with getadjustedsegments sgc Integer or character vector.
-Specify which chromosomes occur with only a single copy in the germline compresstemplate 7
+Specify which chromosomes occur with only a sin-